AJWest22/MS4/README.md

 ### **Dropdown Menus**

- Dropdown menus are used around the site to increase site functionalit, and make it easier for users and siteowners to perform actions.
+ Dropdown menus are used around the site to increase site functionality, and make it easier for users and siteowners to perform actions.

  - Navbar dopdowns